Why Do People Shoplift?

 • Installing security tags on high-value items

-• Utilising a store layout that puts item security first, with the entrance and exit always visible to the till.
+• Making use of a store layout that puts item security first, with the checkouts near the entrance and exit.

 Hire Security

-If you’ve liked today’s article, be sure to keep up to date with all of our latest retail security news on our official Blog where you can read articles such as What Can Retail Security Guards Do? and How To Be An Efficient Retail Security Officer?
+To keep up with the latest retail news, consider navigating to our news page where you can find related articles on What Can Retail Security Guards Do? and How To Be An Efficient Retail Security Officer?

 We also have an official Region Security YouTube channel where you can keep an eye out for all the latest security news, tips, and tricks.